 The NHS People Plan contains a commitment to grow the workforce for the future.
 It asks employers to overhaul recruitment and promotion practices to make sure that staffing reflects the diversity of their communities, and regional and national labour markets.
 It also asks employers to increase recruitment to roles such as clinical support workers, promote potential career pathways and offer more apprenticeships at all levels.
 At a local level, organisations must take action to support these national asks.

-- The unemployment rate for young people (aged 16 to 24 years) was 13.2 per cent in April-June 2021, compared to an unemployment rate of 4.7 per cent for the whole population.
+- Youth unemployment rate (aged 16 to 24) is 10.8 per cent, compared to an unemployment rate of 3.8 per cent for the whole population.

 Benefits of employing young people